pharaox/carnalitas_x_agot/README.md

 * If it is a non-capital crime, the opinion modifier has only an imprisonment reason.
 * If it is neither, the opinion modifier has no punishment reasons.

+In general, AI rulers are quite unwilling to break the slavery laws of their liege (or their own if they have no liege) if the violation is considered a crime.
+They do not initiate slavery interactions under these circumstances and are quite reluctant to accept them.

+With this mod, the AI willingness to pass slavery laws also takes into account slavery doctrines, cultural parameters, and attitudes, in addition to compassion, greed, and background.
+As a result, most AI rulers will now pass *Slavery Allowed* if compatible with their religion, culture, and attitude shortly after their liege passes it.

+Also, slaves may now be freed when the *Slavery Forbidden* law is passed:

+* If willingly by a ruler, all realm slaves that are considered criminal to own are freed.
+* If forcibly as a result of accepting the demands of the slave action, being defeated in a slavery revolt, or losing a *Free Slaves* war, all realm slaves are freed.

 ### Slavery Interactions

 AGOT introduces one new prisoner interaction, *Sell into Slavery*.
 It allows rulers to effectively kill prisoners in exchange for gold.
 This interaction is disabled as it is redundant, does not fit well with other CSR features, and would break the CSR balance by allowing rulers to make money out of almost every prisoner.

+### Slavery Wars

+AGOT introduces 2 new slavery war CBs: *Raid for Slaves* and *Free Slaves*.
+With this mod, the AI willingness to start these wars also takes into account slavery doctrines, cultural parameters, and attitudes, in addition to compassion, greed, and background.
+Also, winning such a war as an attacker has additional consequences:

+* If a *Slave Raid* war is won by the attacker, a few (2-5) characters are now actually captured and "marked for enslavement".
+* If a *Free Slaves* war is won by the attacker, all slaves in the defender's realm are freed.

 ### Slavery Traits